aAtilaR3/cookbook-example/README.md

 ### 1. Random Recipes Page 🎲

-Located at `/random-recipes`, this page is like a culinary slot machine!
-Tired of the eternal "What should I cook?" question?
-This page will be your trusty kitchen companion, serving up delicious surprises at the click of a button.
-Here's what you need to do to make this foodie fortune-teller come to life:
+Located at `/random-recipes`, this page needs some love!
+Here's what you need to
+do:

 **Required Tasks:**